Introduction to the course

 - produce one A4/A3 page with following structure: a) title; b) research question and short introduction; c) maps, graphs, etc of the results with captions d) interpretation of the results

-- you can get help to possible problems by a) searching from internet: there are many people with similar problems; b) posting question to the discussion forum of the course (tool below the text; teachers and other students will be answering to those questions); c) coming to Thursday workshop, or d) asking your fellow students directly
+- you can get help to possible problems by a) searching from internet: there are many people with similar problems; b) posting question to the Discussion channel in Teams; c) coming to Thursday workshop and Monday helpdesk, or d) asking us or your fellow students directly

 - once you are happy with the end result, please submit the work (see below Submission)

 This weeks illustration type: maps; include at least one map to the home assignment!
 See example charts under 'Visualisation guides and examples' -tab

 - Variability: How much does runoff/precipitation/temperature vary over a year by grid cells / large river basins (monthly data is available)?

 - Past trends: How much have runoff/precipitation/temperature changed over the past decades (data for three time steps since 1960-1979 is available)?